Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - What is malted barley?

-- Bourbon producers required to use brand new oak barrels.
+- Brand new oak barrels are required in making Bourbon.
 Scotch and Irish whiskey commonly age in the used bourbon barrels.
 Occasionally Scotch will age in used wine (or sherry, port, madeira) barrels, but is fairly rare due to the scarcity of the wine barrels and the availability of the bourbon barrels.
+The barrel age and type (if previously used for sherry, port, etc.) will impart significant flavor profiles to the whisk(e)y.

 - Irish pot stills are much larger than those used for Scotch, yielding a slightly milder flavor.